INTRODUCTION (Download page as Word .doc, 2 pages)

 Tales from the River will involve young people and adults in gathering and celebrating past and present stories and folklore about recreation in, on or by the Breckland rivers and other waters, including oral history and gathering a variety of media (especially about swimming and other watery activities).
 This will all be compiled and presented in a variety of ways, including an exhibition, a film and storytelling, and will be archived.
 It will also inform and be informed by other projects including Healing Waters, which will engage people – especially young people – in outdoor watery activities with training to enjoy the waters safely and with care for the environment.

-These two projects are part of a wider set of projects, Brecks Fen Edge and Rivers Landscape Project, which is currently bidding for funding from the National Lottery Heritage Fund.
+These two projects are part of a wider set of projects, Brecks Fen Edge and Rivers Landscape Project, which has now succeeded in the bid for funding from the National Lottery Heritage Fund.

 This brief concentrates on the Youth Groups strand of the Tales from the River project, but we hope that participants, volunteers and partner groups will get involved with both projects.